Muru (film): Plot

-Believing that Rusty murdered the officer, Captain Gallagher launches a manhunt.
+Believing that Rusty murdered the officer, Team Leader Gallagher launches a manhunt.
 Potaka pursues Rusty to the Whakatāne River and manages to convince the youth to lay down his arm.
 However, a vengeful Kimiora attempts to shoot Rusty but hits Potaka instead.
 Taffy is also detained on grounds of aiding Tame Iti.
 Despite sustaining a bullet in his shoulder, Rusty escapes with the help of Blake, who brings the boy to his parents.
 Believing that Tame Iti and his followers are terrorists, Gallagher uses the Terrorism Suppression Act 2002 to impose a lockdown on Rūātoki, restricting local travel and movement.
 To prevent further bloodshed, Tame Iti surrenders himself to the authorities.

-Taffy later escapes STG custody and takes Maria hostage.
+Taffy later escapes police custody and takes Maria hostage.
 In retaliation, Gallagher detains Taffy's father and threatens him in order to force him to reveal Rusty's whereabouts.
 As the manhunt continues, Gallagher clashes with fellow STG officer Kimiora, who grows wary of his superior officer's aggressive tactics.
 Using a helicopter, Gallagher's team later recaptures Taffy.
 Gallagher's helicopter tracks down Rusty's parents' ute.
 STG officer Kimiora shoots Rusty's father during the shootout but Rusty, his mother, and Blake escape the vehicle.
 While Dr Foon treats Rusty's injuries, Blake and Gallagher fight and subdue Kimiora, forcing him to stand down.

 As the police lift their lockdown, Blake attends to the children detained on the school bus, reassuring them that the crisis is over.